How to Calculate the ROI of Customer Service Knowledge Management

 For Customer Support Teams

-• Time savings: Customer support teams are at the frontline of every company.
+- Time savings: Customer support teams are at the frontline of every company.
 When you can reduce their time on customer inquiries, you save the company time and enable your agents to assist more customers.
 You should be tracking the total time spent on each query.
 Reduced time per user leads to reduced labor and increased ROI.

+a.
 Measure the Reduction in Time Spent Searching for Information

 While these numbers may seem high, it’s not all that shocking when you consider your own experiences.
 Like you, your customers are busy with dozens of distractions vying for their attention every moment.

-Sitting on hold, especially for more than a minute, could significantly impact their perception of your organization and your team’s competency.
-If a provider’s customer service reps can’t give you the answers you need quickly, are you sure you can trust them with your data and needs?
+Sitting on hold could significantly impact their perception of your organization and your team’s competency.
+If a provider’s CS reps can’t give you the answers you need quickly, are you sure you can trust them with your data and needs?
+That’s the same question your customers ask themselves whenever they sit on hold while your team struggles to find information.

-The best way to measure a reduction in search time for customer service reps is to calculate your department’s average hold time and average time to resolution before implementing a knowledge management platform.
+The best way to measure a reduction in search time for customer service reps is to calculate your department’s average hold time and average time to resolution before implementing a KM platform.
 Once your reps have gotten ramped up on the platform, you can measure your department’s average hold time and average time to resolution again.
-If you can show a reduction in the average time it takes your reps to assist customers, that will help you make a strong case to your C-suite that your knowledge engagement software is yielding a return on investment.

-Monitor Decreases in Onboarding Time for New Hires
+b.
+Monitor Improvements in Onboarding New Hires

-Furthermore, approximately one-third of new hires look for a new job within the first six months because of poor onboarding.
 And just as retaining customers is less expensive than chasing new business, keeping employees long-term is more cost-effective than continually training new talent.
+This is another crucial area of your business where a KM platform can shine.

 Instead of a one-week crash course in your company (during which new hires will only retain a fraction of what you share), you can give customer service employees the ability to learn as they go.
 While this might seem like a strategy that will increase training time, it will actually help you decrease onboarding training time, among many other benefits.